 Duy joined Watsi on March 19th, 2020.
-Five months ago, Duy became the 5771st member to automatically support a new Watsi patient every month.
-Since then, 220 more people have become monthly donors!
-Duy's most recent donation supported Shedrack, a one-month-old from Tanzania, to fund surgery to repair his bilateral inguinal hernia.
+One year ago, Duy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Duy's most recent donation supported Nim, a proud grandmother from Cambodia, to fund hip replacement surgery.

 Shedrack is an infant from Tanzania.
 He is the fourth born child to his mother and one of sixteen children to his father.
 Shedrack’s mother keeps cows and goats and his father works as a guard.
 Since birth, Shedrack has had a bilateral inguinal hernia.
 The hernia may result in intestinal obstruction resulting in tissue damage or death.
 Fortunately, on July 16th, he will undergo hernia repair surgery at our medical partner's care center.
 Our medical partner, African Mission Healthcare Foundation, is requesting $566 to fund Shedrack's surgery.
 Once completed, this procedure will hopefully allow him to live more comfortably and confidently.
 Shedrack’s mother shared, “Please help my son get this treatment so that he is no longer in pain and he is able to eat and feed well.”